What is the Youth Mobility Scheme?

 You may not do any of the following: work as a professional sportsperson (including as a coach), apply for an extension to your stay, access public funds or have family members join you on your application (any family members must apply separately).

 San Marino passport holders should provide evidence of sponsorship issued by the relevant government body of San Marino and submit their application while resident in San Marino.

-If you are from Australia, New Zealand, Canada, Japan, Monaco, Taiwan, Hong Kong, or the Republic of Korea, your passport must be provided as evidence of sponsorship for the Youth Mobility visa.
+If you are from the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan, your passport must be provided as evidence of sponsorship for the Youth Mobility visa.
 A British Overseas Territories citizen can apply without sponsorship.